Solvency II Reappears on the Data Radar

 These proposals reflect the important roles of underwriters and actuaries in the running of insurance firms.
 The regulatory framework is looking to ensure that the individuals who run insurance organizations have defined responsibilities and that they manage their business with integrity and honesty.
 The rules are also looking to proportionately enforce the Solvency II requirements for the smaller insurers who fall outside the latter’s scope.

 While at this stage, the proposals are in consultation (until 03 November 2017) with the final rules expected to be published in 2018, actuaries should be proactively reviewing their processes to prepare for the SM&CR compliance in the near future.
-This is a great opportunity for insurers to take an IT-led transformation approach to modernising and standardising modelling platforms, managing data and automating reporting to minimise operational risk and ensure compliance.
+This is a great opportunity for insurers to take an IT-led transformation approach to modernizing and standardizing modelling platforms, managing data and automating reporting to minimize operational risk and ensure compliance.
 A key element within this transformation programme is the Actuaries’ system of choice, the spreadsheet.

 SM & CR and Solvency II aren’t one off processes and non-compliance has personal implications for the Chief Actuary and other senior managers – not to be taken lightly.

 Let's talk about how ClusterSeven can increase transparency and control around your spreadsheets and give you confidence in your business critical processes and the accuracy of your data empowering you to make informed business decisions.Contact Us